TypeStrong/typedoc/CONTRIBUTING.md

 #### Linting

 To lint the TypeDoc code, run `npm run lint`.
-This will start tslint and check all files for stylistic problems.
-You can also install a tslint plugin for your editor to show most style problems as you type.
+This will start eslint and check all files for stylistic problems.
+You can also install an eslint plugin for your editor to show most style problems as you type.

 You can automatically fix some style problems by running `npm run lint -- --fix`.